 Infliximab.
 An infused TNF inhibitor, infliximab (Remicade®) has been approved for several inflammatory diseases including rheumatoid arthritis and Crohn's disease.
 Small, short-term studies have shown infliximab to be effective in reducing sarcoidosis symptoms in patients who did not respond to other treatments.
 Infliximab can cause a variety of side effects, including abdominal pain, nausea, diarrhea, dyspepsia, headache, rash, pruritus, pharyngitis and sinusitis, and sore throat.
 Infusion reactions, including severe anaphylaxis, can occur.
 Infliximab also increases the risk of infection and certain types of cancer, autoimmune disease and demyelinating disease.
-It is recommended that patients have a PPD for tuberculosis prior to beginning therapy and that infliximab be withheld in the event of active infection.
+It is recommended that patients have a PPD or interferon gamma release assay for tuberculosis prior to beginning therapy and that infliximab be withheld in the event of active infection.

 Adalimumab.
-The TNF inhibitor adalimumab (Humira®). given by subcutaneous injection, has been approved for rheumatoid arthritis and several other forms of arthritis.
-Anecdotal reports have shown adalimumab to be effective in reducing sarcoidosis symptoms.
+The TNF inhibitor adalimumab (Humira®), given by subcutaneous injection, has been approved for rheumatoid arthritis and several other forms of arthritis.
+Anecdotal reports have suggested that adalimumab may be effective in reducing sarcoidosis symptoms.
 Adalimumab can cause a variety of side effects, including abdominal pain, nausea, diarrhea, dyspepsia, headache, rash, pruritus, pharyngitis and sinusitis, and sore throat.
 Local injection site reactions have been reported.
 Adalimumab also increases the risk of infection and certain types of cancer, autoimmune disease and demyelinating disease.
 Adalimumab should be considered for patients who have been treated successfully with infliximab but have developed antibodies.
-It is recommended that patients have a PPD for tuberculosis prior to beginning therapy and that adalimumab be withheld in the event of active infection
+It is recommended that patients have a PPD or interferon gamma release assay for tuberculosis prior to beginning therapy and that adalimumab be withheld in the event of active infection.